richard-stock/personal_development/pages/first_principle.md

 Within *moral law*, a principle is a value which serves as a guide for behaviour for an individual, or values that orient and rule the conduct of persons in a particular society.
 Within *systems*, a principle reflects the designed purpose of that system, which if ignored would make the effective operation or intended use of the system impossible.
 Within *science*, a principle reflects an unbreakable law, such as the principle of gravity.

+>  “It is impossible for us to break the law.
+We can only break ourselves against the law.” - Cecil DeMille

 ##### First Principles

 **First principles** are principles which contain axioms, upon which other principles can be derived.